 Born in Cape Town, South Africa, Dr. Kerbel attended Good Hope Seminary High School where she was Head Girl in 1970.
 She received her MBChB from the University of Cape Town Medical School in 1976 and did her internship in Medicine and Surgery at Groote Schuur Hospital.
 At UCT she was a member of the National Union of South African Students [NUSAS] and during her clinical years she was an active board member of the Students Health and Welfare Centres Organisation [SHAWCO].
 She proudly follows in the footsteps of her father Dr. Solly Kaye (UCT MBChB 1946) who practiced as a general practitioner in the Cape Town area for 60 years.

-Dr. Kerbel and her husband immigrated to Boston in 1979.
+Dr. Kerbel and her husband emigrated to Boston in 1979.
 They have two adult sons: one is a physician working in a Boston area hospital and the other is a Senior VP in a multinational firm in Singapore.
 Dr. Kerbel continues to maintain strong ties to the UCT medical community.